idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 We will see more on ``with`` notation later.

-Dependent pairs are sometimes referred to as “sigma types”.
+Dependent pairs are sometimes referred to as “Sigma types”.

 Records
 -------